findmebyvinay/ecommerce_app/README.md

 # ecom_app

-_This is an Ecommerce app called Cheapify which allows user to explore available product, add product to cart, make online payment using Esewa.
+_This is an Ecommerce app called Cheapify which allows user to explore product, add product to cart, make online payment using Esewa.
 All the data shown are dynamic which i have fetched from dummyjson api.
 Key Fetures of this Project includes:_